31 Oct, 2024 Halloween is more Christian than you’d think

 End notes:

-• The reference to Julius Caesars comment on the Celts human sacrificing was from this article HERE
+- A simple reference to Julius Caesars comment on the Celts human sacrificing can be found in this article HERE

-• The references to Christianity’s spread in England come from a very useful timeline HERE
+- Regarding Christianity’s spread in England, find a useful timeline HERE

-• As a storyteller, were I on a platform, I would note the significant benefits the Christian faith brought to the Irish in the time of Saint Patrick to validate the benefits of the faith – which gives reason to why the occasion might have been seeking a new meaning within their culture.
+- As a storyteller, were I on a platform, one approach could be to note the significant benefits the Christian faith brought to the Irish in the time of Saint Patrick to validate the benefits of the faith – which gives reason to why the occasion might have been seeking a new meaning within their culture.
 The ways of war and fearful superstition were replaced by peace between people and also in their hearts.
-This was a wide-reaching societal transformation, exactly as has likewise happened in many hundreds of other peoples including our own NZ Māori int he 1830s and 40s.
-As was said of the Germanic Goths, ‘the plunderers became peacemakers’.
+This was a wide-reaching societal transformation (human value, equality, prosperity, charity, education, healthcare, etc.), exactly as has likewise happened for many hundreds of other peoples – including our own NZ Māori in the 1830s and 40s.
+As was said of the Germanic Goths in the 400s, ‘the plunderers became peacemakers’.
 The same stories can be told by the Tongans, Fijians, Samoans, Solomon Islanders and those from Vanuatu.
-Those from these places could each tell their own story.
+Those in NZ who come from these various Islands could each tell their own story.

 —————————————————————————————————————————————————————-